ZOXSEM/win_sys_tools/README.md

 > *This tool is for educational and administrative purposes only.
 The author is not responsible for any misuse.*

-This repository provides advanced PowerShell solutions for automated system maintenance and network configuration management.
-The toolkit focuses on high performance system optimization and secure retrieval of network proxy assets through automated parsing.
+This repository provides professional PowerShell solutions for automated system maintenance and environment configuration.
+The toolkit focuses on high-performance system optimization and streamlined administrative workflows.

-### Technical Infrastructur
+### Technical Infrastructure

-#### Network Proxy Orchestration
-The suite includes specialized logic for automated extraction of VLESS configurations from remote mirrors.
-Utilizing .NET regular expressions and asynchronous web requests, the system filters and validates high security proxy links (Security=Reality), providing a curated set of active network assets.

 #### System Optimization and Maintenance
-The framework implements deep cleaning procedures by managing core Windows services including BITS, WUAUSERV, and DOSVC.
+The framework implements deep cleaning procedures by managing core Windows services, including BITS, WUAUSERV, and DOSVC.
 It automates the removal of persistent temporary data and application caches for NVIDIA and Python environments, ensuring optimal disk performance and system stability.

 #### Administrative Integration
 Automation logic utilizes .NET Framework calls to verify administrative privileges and manage elevated process execution.
 The scripts leverage system environment variables to maintain portability across different Windows installations while ensuring isolated execution of maintenance tasks.

-#### Advanced Parsing Logic
-The toolkit features a robust parsing engine designed to extract specific data patterns from large scale text sources.
-By implementing precise filtering rules, the system transforms raw network data into structured configuration inputs for specialized proxy clients.
+#### Environment Management
+The suite includes specialized logic for calibrating development environments.
+It ensures that temporary build files and redundant runtime caches are cleared, providing a "clean slate" for Python developers and system power users.

 ### Operational Methodology
-The project follows a pragmatic automation strategy where complex administrative tasks are reduced to single command execution.
-Each component is designed for reliability and minimal resource overhead, providing a professional interface for system administrators and power users.
+The project follows a pragmatic automation strategy where complex administrative tasks are reduced to single-command execution.
+Each component is designed for reliability and minimal resource overhead, providing a professional interface for system administrators.